yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

 - std::memset, as is the case for any function, can only be called within a function.
 We can't simply call it in "global scope".
 [Example](https://stackoverflow.com/questions/40871661/error-expected-constructor-destructor-or-type-conversion-before-token-a)

+- Standard ways to improve O(N) to O(logN):
+1. Divide by two:
+    - Binary Search
+    - Divide & Conquer
+2. Powers of two:
+    - Segment Trees
+    - Binary Lifting
+    - Sparse Tables

+- Every number can be represented as sum of powers of two (Use Binary Representation)